Samuelyip74/ale-nbd-docs/docs/solutions/proposals/campus.rst

 The Proposed Solution shall deliver a secure, resilient, and scalable enterprise network infrastructure supporting wired, wireless, and hybrid-cloud connectivity.
-It shall provide end-to-end high availability, zero-trust security, and centralized visibility to meet the Authority’s operational and compliance objectives.
+It shall provide end-to-end high availability, zero-trust security, and centralized visibility to meet the Authority’s/Customer **(delete appropriate)** operational and compliance objectives.

 Key features include: